emgen/NBA-Predictions/README.md

 ### Data:

-This file contains the data we used for the NBA games outcome prediction; which was team season data and game data.
+This file contains the data we used for the NBA games outcome predictions; which was team season data and game data.
 The game data was extracted from, https://www.kaggle.com/nathanlauga/nba-games and https://github.com/ixarchakos/nba-games (2002 game data).